Frequently Asked Questions About Family Law

 You will also need to have information regarding your assets.
 It is helpful if you bring a list of assets, most recent bank statements and statements from other investments, as well as any documents related to any other assets you may own.
 In addition to your asset information it is helpful for you list any debt you may have.
 Such documents may include mortgage, credit card debt, student and car loans.
 Once you have that information available please call to make an appointment with any attorney in our office.

-Contact our attorneys at Wernik & Salvatore with further questions and to schedule an appointment.
+Contact the Holmdel attorneys at Wernik & Salvatore with any questions and to schedule an appointment.

 Contact the Monmouth County attorneys at Wernik & Salvatore to discuss your particular situation.